ryan-blunden/es7-module-loading-starter-kit/README.md

 ## Contributing

-I would welcome contributions, questions and feedback and will do my best to respond in a timely manner.
+Contributions, questions and feedback are all welcome and will do my best to respond in a timely manner.

 Bear in mind this is not a HTML5 boilerplate competitor or the like.
 It's just a simple project that shows the minimal amount of third party resources and code required to transpile, lint and load ES2015.